wuxxin/salt-shared/ideas.md

-# Ideas of Software to integrate
+# Ideas of Software to take a look and maybe integrate

 ## unsorted